christianmalek/vuex-rest-api/README.md

 Please note that you do **not** have to set params, data or the object containing them if you don't need them.

 ### Query params
-If you want to use query params just set the `queryParams` property.
-If you need it for just one action set it in the action options object.
-On the other hand, if you need it for all actions, set it in the Resource's options object.
+If you want to use query params just set the `queryParams` property either in the constructor or the options from the add method.
+If you need it for just one action set it in the corresponding method.
+On the other hand, if you need it for all actions, set it in the constructor.

-Please note that the Action's `queryParams` property is *more specific* than the Resource's.
-So if you set `queryParams` in an Action it will override the `queryParams` value of the Resource option!
+Please note that the method's `queryParams` property is *more specific* than the constructor's.
+So if you set `queryParams` in a method's options it will override the `queryParams` value of the constructor option!

-Params will also be appended to the URL if you set a `paramsSerializer` function in the `requestConfig` property of the `addAction` method or if you pass an axios instance with set `paramsSerializer` function in the Resource constructor.
+Params will also be appended to the URL if you set a `paramsSerializer` function in the `requestConfig` property of the `add` method or if you pass an axios instance with set `paramsSerializer` function in the Resource constructor.

 ### Usage with websanova/vue-auth